Nisha318/Nisha318.github.io/_posts/2024-10-16-investigating-web-attacks-lets-defend-walkthrough.md

 author: Nisha McDonnell
 excerpt: "A detailed walkthrough of how to solve the 'Investigating Web Attacks Challenge' on Let's Defend using the bWAPP web application as the victim."
 categories:
-  - CTF
-  - Web Security
+  - Blog
 tags:
-  - Web Attacks
+  - Web Application Security
   - Incident Response
-  - bWAPP
   - Cybersecurity
   - Let's Defend
 tagline: "A detailed walkthrough of how to solve the 'Investigating Web Attacks Challenge' on Let's Defend using the bWAPP web application as the victim."